 Companies in Madagascar first apply for an exploration mining permit with the Bureau de Cadastre Minier de Madagascar ("BCMM"), a government agency falling under the authority of the Minister of Mines.
 Permits are granted under usual circumstances are generally issued within a month.
-The 2013 fees per square within a mining permit range from 89,800 Ariary to 359,000 Ariary (between \$42 and \$165 using a current exchange rate of 2,175 Madagascar Ariary = \$1 USD).
+The 2013 fees per square within a mining permit range from 89,800 Ariary to 359,000 Ariary (between \$39 and \$160 using a current exchange rate of 2,300 Madagascar Ariary = \$1 USD).
 The number of squares varies widely by claim number.
 For the 2013 year, the Company paid approximately \$350,000 to the BCMM to renew all of its claims in Madagascar.
+2014 bills will be billed during May 2014.
 This fee covered both the 100% owned Green Giant Property (6 claims) and the 75% owned Joint Venture Property (39 claims).
 Each year we are required to pay a similar amount in order to maintain the claims in good standing.

 The next step in the permitting process, which our company has initiated, is to apply for an exploitation permit.
-Our Company has engaged a third party environmental study company in Madagascar to assist us with this process.
+Our company has engaged a third party environmental study company in Madagascar to assist us with this process.
 In order to get an exploitation permit, an investment plan, exploitation work plan budget and specific ground mapping is submitted to the BCMM.
 This step is completed in conjunction with a submission of an environmental impact study for the BCMM.
 This environmental impact study includes, among other things, completion of a water study and a social impact study.

-OA/OC Protocols
+QA/QC Protocols

-At all times during sample collection, storage, and shipment to the laboratory facility, the samples are in the control of our Company or parties that we have contracted to act as our agents.
+At all times during sample collection, storage, and shipment to the laboratory facility, the samples are in the control of our company or parties that we have contracted to act as our agents.